Demo Day is an exciting yet overwhelming time for startups. As you prepare for the busy days ahead, here’s some advice from past YC founders.

 “With the rush of Demo Day and trying to close quickly, it can be easy to forget that the investor relationship is something that can last 10+ years and is a permanent contract with the company.
 It’s important to pick the right investors that will be helpful but also that you click with because you will most likely work with them for a prolonged period of time.” - Immad Akhund, Heyzip and Mercury (W09 and S07)

 “Remember that there is no “round” on seed funding because it’s made up of SAFEs and convertible notes.
 That is, each investor is signing an independent investment document, separate from all the others.
 That means you don’t need to corral them all to invest at the same moment in time.
-Just get ones, then get the next one, and the one after that.
+Just get one, then get the next one, and the one after that.
 This means that you can offer better terms to people who take the risk of investing sooner and raise the price later.” - Ryan Petersen, Flexport (W14)

 “You don’t realize how small the Valley can be, and how connected and patient investors can be.
 Be respectful, be responsive, and don’t close doors.
 We had people pass on earlier rounds that invested large amounts of capital later, or introduced us to partners and investors that later were critical to the company’s capitalization and success.” - Sasha Orloff, LendUp (W12)

-“Create relationships with potential investors before you need to raise money.
+Create relationships with potential investors before you need to raise money.
 This will help you save time during the fundraising process because you then wouldn’t have to spend so much time getting to know the partner who is going to work with you.“ - Mathilde Collin, Front (S14)

 After Demo Day